 Recognising the potential of applying ICT to improve both social and economic development, Iran has taken steps to develop a digital economy.
-Given the current state of Internet usage, a significant amount of effort has been invested in improving accessibility to ICT services with a focus on rural areas.
+However this has been contradicted by Iran’s systematic and ongoing efforts to censor the Internet, with an initiative underway to deploy a “National Internet”.

 |Subscribers to telecoms services (million):|

 Companies covered in this report include:

 Telecommunication Company of Iran (TCI), Pishgaman Kavir Yazd Group, ParsOnline, Islamic Republic of Iran Broadcasting (IRIB), Mobile Communications Iran (MCI), MTN Irancell, Tamin Telecom (Rightel), Rafsanjan Industrial Complex (Taliya), Mobile Telecommunications Company of Isfahan (MTCE), Telecommunication Kish Company (TKC).

 This report provides a comprehensive overview of trends and developments in Iran’s telecommunications market.
 The report analyses the mobile, Internet, broadband, digital TV and converging media sectors.
 Subjects include:

 - Market and industry analyses, trends and developments;